Quick answer

 Non-EU nationals purchasing houses, standalone properties, or land must apply to the Ministry of Interior and Administration (Ministerstwo Spraw Wewnętrznych i Administracji) for a permit before completing the purchase.
 The application requires evidence of connection to Poland — employment, family ties, or established residency — and a clean criminal record from your home country.

-Processing time is 3–6 months.
+Processing time is several months.
 The permit cannot be expedited.
 A preliminary purchase agreement (umowa przedwstępna) can be signed before the permit is issued, but the final notarial deed cannot be completed without it.
 Reservation deposits paid before a permit is obtained are at risk if the seller will not wait for the permit process to complete.

 The Purchase Process — Step by Step